 The commands that are supported by the radio controller are detailed in this section.
-They initiate transitions between radio states or perform tasks as indicated in Figure 47.
-The execution times for all radio state transitions are detailed in Table 11 and Table 12.
+They initiate transitions between radio states or perform tasks as indicated in Figure 75.

-CMD PHY OFF (0xB0)
+CMD_PHY_OFF (0xB0)

-This command transitions the ADF7023-J to the PHY_OFF state.
+This command transitions the ADF7023 to the PHY_OFF state.
 It can be issued in the PHY_ON state.
 It powers down the RF and VCO regulators.